dennisritter/synthnet-render-pipeline/README.md

 # Outputs

-## Input Data
+## Copy of input data
-Data that are used as inputs for the rendering pipeline.
+Data that has been used as inputs for the rendering pipeline.

-## Render Configuration (RCFG)
+## Render configuration (RCFG)
 The render configuration (RCFG) is a JSON file that determines the scene components and render setups for each machine part. besides the rendered objects this includes cameras, lights.
-The RCFG file must follow the [Config Schema](./validation/schemas/rcfg_schema_v3.json).
+The RCFG file must follow the [Config Schema (Topex)](./validation/schemas/rcfg_schema_topex.json) or [Config Schema (OBJ)](./validation/schemas/rcfg_schema_obj.json).

 ## GLTF
 .GLB files that are exported by the export_gltf.py script.

 ## Render
-The rendered images.
+The rendered RGB and normalized depth images as well as unmodified OPEN_EXR depth data.

 ## Metadata
 Processed metadata (csv/xlsx) from input data and added information that is added in pipeline processing steps.

-## Dataset Info
-JSON file that holds general information about the dataset and the used pipeline parameters.